ivlahek/kafka-avro-without-registry/README.md

 There is no Serializer/Deserializer provided by the Spring framework for such a use case.
 Even if you just want to test your application, your application needs to have access to Confluent Schema Registry to work.

-This is a test project in which is shown how to test Spring Kafka application without the need of Confluent Schema Registry.
+This is a test project in which is shown how to test Spring Kafka application without the need for Confluent Schema Registry.